007anish/angularjs-step-progress-bar/README.md

-# angularjs-step-progress-bar using angularjs, css, hmtl.
+# angularjs-step-progress-bar using angularjs, css, html.

 A simple way to create a step progress bar using angularjs, css and html.